The Transformative Power of Backbends in Yoga

 How to do it:

-Lie on your belly, legs long, tops of the feet grounded
+Lie on your belly, legs long, tops of the feet grounded.

-Hands under shoulders, elbows hugging ribs
+Place hands under shoulders, elbows hugging ribs.

-Press pelvis into the mat, inhale to lift your chest gently
+Press pelvis into the mat, inhale to lift your chest gently.

-Benefits: Strengthens the spine, opens the chest, stimulates digestion
+Benefits: Strengthens the spine, opens the chest, stimulates digestion.

-Chakra: Solar Plexus (Manipura) – confidence, self-esteem, inner fire
+Chakra: Solar Plexus (Manipura) – confidence, self-esteem, inner fire.

 2. Ustrasana – Camel Pose